kben19/StockQuoteMonitor/README.md

 # Stock Quote Monitor Application
-Stock Quote Monitor applcation to monitor stock quote data by inserting stock symbol to the program.
+Stock Quote Monitor application to monitor stock quote data by inserting a stock symbol into the program.
 The program obtains data from StockQuoteWS web service and will show this information in an appropriate format to the user.

 ## Team Members